They say…

 Stuart Ross, head brewer at Magic Rock.

 It’s a deep gold beer with an off-white creamy head and a creamy and spicy but rounded hop aroma.
 Estery notes indicate something of its 7.4% ABV, and there’s also a hint of ginger in the nose.
-The palate is packed with marmalade, pine and almonds, warming into a peach fruit finish with a very light touch of roast in the flavour.
+The palate is packed with bitter marmalade, pine and almonds, warming into a peach fruit finish with a very light touch of roast in the flavour.
 The hops leave an assertively resinous, slightly vegetal slick but are nicely rounded by the fruit.

 Following this promising encounter I seized the opportunity to visit the brewery during the European Beer Bloggers Conference in May 2012.
 Arriving at the rather plain industrial buildings in an unexceptional suburb of Huddersfield, the origin of the brewery’s name is immediately obvious – it adjoins the Burhouses’ existing family business trading in crystals, gemstones and decorative rocks.
 Bins in the yard at the front sparkle with polished pebbles and crystals in a rainbow of colours, destined for home and business decoration, jewellery and new age vibe channelling.